/configurations/dmarc-policy-setting

 _dmarc.mycompany.com TXT v=DMARC1; p=quarantine; rua=mailto:rua@dmarc.qboxmail.com; ruf=mailto:ruf@dmarc.qboxmail.com

-Qboxmail interprets and applies the DMARC policies set by the sender but does not include the sending of daily XML reports.
+Qboxmail interprets and applies the DMARC policies set by the sender and includes the sending of daily XML reports.

 It is also possible to use web tools to create your own DMARC policies: https://www.kitterman.com/dmarc/assistant.html